 Manon is a psychiatrist.
-The reason she is now speaking about her mental health issues is that, for too long, she was told not to—she was told to keep it quiet.
+The reason she is speaking publicly about her mental health issues is that, for too long, she was told to keep it quiet!
 “It could harm your future, your career,” some said when she returned to complete her psychiatry residency after going through an episode of clinical depression.
 Manon followed that advice and began a career in the public sector without ever mentioning anything to her colleagues about the psychological suffering she herself had experienced.
 She kept her secret for nearly 20 years.

 Manon’s life was active and fulfilling.
 In the 2000s, she served as president of the Canadian Psychiatric Association (CPA) while also working at the hospital.
 Her various duties gave her a first-hand perspective on the enormous stress, even distress, experienced by some colleagues in the healthcare community.
-As a result of helping her patients, she also understands that nobody is immune from mental illness.
-Mental problems can affect anyone, no matter their profession, ethnicity, age or social status.
-Despite that fact, the subject of discrimination remains practically taboo and people suffering from mental illness continue to do so in silence.
+As a result of helping her patients, she also understood that nobody was immune from mental illness.
+Mental health issues can affect anyone, no matter their profession, ethnicity, age or social status.
+Despite that fact, the subject of discrimination remains practically taboo, and people suffering from mental illness continue to do so in silence.
 Manon decided to use her personal and professional experience to make a difference.
 At the end of her term as CPA president, she surprised colleagues with a speech that focused on her own episode of depression.
-In addressing the Association’s members, she delivered an essential message: the vast majority of people with mental illness have the potential to recover and make a significant contribution to society.
+In addressing the Association’s members, she delivered an essential message: the vast majority of people with mental illness have the potential to recover and make a contribution to society.
 Manon’s experience is proof.
-So there is both an individual and a collective responsibility to recognize this potential and ensure that people going through a difficult period are able to recover.
+So, there is both an individual and a collective responsibility to recognize this potential and ensure that people going through a difficult period are able to recover.